 Graduate Certificate in Brain Injury: Educational and Transition Services

-The graduate certificate in brain injury: educational and transition services is offered through an interdisciplinary program that prepares educators and support personnel to address the needs of youth and young adults with brain injury as they transition from school to postsecondary education, employment, and independent self-adjustment.
-The program integrates the roles of relevant disciplines and service agencies, including postsecondary planning, alternative service models, and extended career support and adjustment to independent living.
+The graduate certificate in brain injury: educational and transition services is offered through an interdisciplinary program that prepares educators and interdisciplinary personnel to address the needs of youth and young adults with brain injury as they transition from school to postsecondary education, competitive-integrated employment, community engagement, and independent living.
+The program integrates the roles of relevant disciplines and service agencies, including evidence-based practices and professional knowledge, and skills standards for the fields of brain injury and secondary transition.

 The following requirements must be fulfilled: 15 credits in required courses.